WilliamMorales1/louisiana-creole-online-dictionary/README.md

 TODO:

 1. fix typos/formatting in definition.gloss and definition.examples
+2. update kouri-vini orthography in definition.examples
-2. add documentation for abbreviations and other langauge info
+3. add documentation for abbreviations and other langauge info
-3. make installation easier
+4. make installation easier